~ Oriah Mountain Dreamer

 - "You know what I like about you?
 You aren't afraid to say important things.
 You aren't afraid to skip the smalltalk."

-MUSIC: classical, vocal, piano, jazz, Celtic, bluegrass, Latin, and above all, UNCLASSIFIABLE.
-Categories are so limited -- and limiting.
+Classical, choral, piano, jazz, Celtic, bluegrass, Latin, and the otherwise eclectic and unclassifiable.
 The two best concerts I ever attended were The Tallis Scholars and Bobby McFerrin.

 - capital-A Art in its many manifestations